nevadex/mcserverutils/README.md

-# mcserverutils
+# MCServerUtils
-Some utilities I've made over the years for minecraft server hosting
+Some utilities I've made over the years for minecraft server hosting.